martinthomson/hx-uri/draft-thomson-http-hx-uri.md

 ## Identifying a Message Trailer {#component-trailer}

-A path component of "/h" identifies the header of a message as a whole.
-Without additional path elements, this form is only valid for an `hx` URI; an `hxr` URI requires that specific header fields be identified.
+A path component of "/t" specifically identifies the trailer of a message.
+Trailers are subject to the same restrictions as headers with the additional condition that they can't be present on informational responses.

 ## Identifying Header Field Values {#component-header-field}